codesliam/MedTrak-Farkle/README.md

 - Buttons get double outline
 - Score displays to correct place, also displays turn count in matching style
 - Separate button to calculate score for each roll and to bank total points for that turn
+- TODO: Make page more responsive to browser width

 ## Next steps ideas, most critical